dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 # Encryption format

 The encrypted payload (Provisioning Information) should be a data structure having the following key-value pairs:
-"type", which defines the encryption algorithm and mode used and "data", which contains the HEX or BASE-64 encoded binary value of ciphertext.
+"type", which defines the encryption algorithm and mode used and "data", which contains BASE-64 encoded binary value of ciphertext.

 Currently proposed "type" includes the following algorithm and mode: